Johann Georg Hamann: Reason is language

-Legacy
+Legacy and evaluation

 Hamann was one of the precipitating forces for the Counter-Enlightenment.
 He was, moreover, a mentor to Herder and an admired influence on Goethe, Jacobi, Hegel, Kierkegaard, Lessing, and Mendelssohn.
 Roman Catholic theologian Hans Urs von Balthasar devoted a chapter to Hamann in his volume, Studies in Theological Styles: Lay Styles (Volume III in the English language translation of The Glory of the Lord series).
 Most recently, Hamann's influence can be found in the work of the theologians Oswald Bayer (Lutheran), John Milbank (Anglican), and David Bentley Hart (Eastern Orthodox).
 Finally, in Charles Taylor's important summative work, The Language Animal: The Full Shape of the Human Linguistic Capacity (Taylor, 2016), Hamann is given credit, along with Wilhelm von Humboldt and Herder, for inspiring Taylor's "HHH" (Hamann, Herder, and Humboldt) approach to the philosophy of language, emphasizing the creative power and cultural specificity of language.

-However, recent scholarship, such as that by Bayer, contradicts the usual interpretation by people such as historian of ideas Isaiah Berlin, and describes Hamann as a "radical Enlightener" who vigorously opposed dogmatic rationalism in matters of philosophy and faith.
+Historian of ideas Isaiah Berlin writes that Hamann "struck the most violent blow against the Enlightenment" and was "the first person to declare war upon the Enlightenment in the most open, violent and complete fashion."
+While describing Hamann as one of "the few wholly original critics of modern times", Berlin also asserts that the German philosopher was "the pioneer of anti-rationalism in every sphere."
+However, according to John Betz, "modern Hamann scholarship has come to see that he was, in some sense, radically progressive – in fact, as Oswald Bayer has put it, a 'radical Enlightener.'"
 Bayer views him as less the proto-Romantic that Herder presented, and more a premodern-postmodern thinker who brought the consequences of Lutheran theology to bear upon the burgeoning Enlightenment and especially in reaction to Kant.